 - 6 pieces chicken - legs and/or thighs

-- 2 tbsp chopped cilantro for garnish (optional)
+- 2 tablespoons chopped cilantro for garnish (optional)

 - Rinse the rice well in a mesh colander, then shake to drain.
 Let the rice continue draining over the sink while you blend together the cooking liquid.